ShenggengLin/RNASTOP/README.md

 conda activate RNADegpre_env
 python MCTS_rnaopt_covid19.py
 ```
 In the code file, you can modify the RNA sequence to be optimized.
 The code will output the optimization process and the optimized sequence.
+And there are detailed comments for each function in the code file.